EU agrees to cut taxes on US lobsters in modest trade pact

 “This is a great piece of news,’’ said independent Sen. Angus King of Maine.
 “The lobster industry has been under a great deal of pressure.’’

+“This will level the playing field between Canadian and Maine lobsters,” Republican Maine Sen. Susan Collins said in Kennebunkport, Maine, where she had lunch with former President George W. Bush and his wife, Laura, at their summer home.

-King noted, though, that it might take a while for Maine lobster producers to redevelop relations with European customers who have been buying form Canada.
+King noted, though, that it might take a while for Maine lobster producers to redevelop relations with European customers who have been buying from Canada.

 Overall U.S. lobster exports dropped 19% last year to $561 billion from 2018.
 They are down another 43% this year as the coronavirus pandemic has paralyzed global trade.